0xTan1319/Pumpfun-Comment-Bot/README.md

 This bot is designed to automate the process of posting comments on your projects, ensuring high engagement and authentic interactions.
 It comes with a user-friendly interface, human-generated comments, versatile modes, and top-notch anti-captcha software.

-In order to be update to date or get support, join us at [discord.gg/solana-scripts](https://discord.gg/solana-scripts)
+In order to be update to date or get support, contact here telegram: [@shiny0103](https://t.me/shiny0103)

 ## Features